cao13jf/CMap/README.md

   ```

 # Acknowledgement
+* The main project structure is founded by Dr. Jianfeng CAO.
+Zelin LI makes cell segmentation and shape analysis more accurate.
 * The validation process partly uses the code of *CShaper*.
 * Some parts of this repository are referred to BraTS-DMFNet, e.g., the implementation of the model.